KOB (TV): History

 KOB radio and television, owned by an affiliate of the Albuquerque Journal newspaper, were sold in 1952 to magazine publisher Time Inc. and former FCC chairman Wayne Coy.
 It was Time's first investment in television.
 That same year, the FCC lifted a freeze, lasting three and a half years, on new television station allocations.
 Two additional VHF channels, 7 and 13, were assigned to Albuquerque.
-KOB entered into a joint venture with one of the new stations, KGGM-TV (channel 13), in May 1953 to develop Sandia Crest as a television transmitter site.
+KOB entered into a joint venture with one of the new stations, KGGM-TV (channel 13, now KRQE), in May 1953 to develop Sandia Crest as a television transmitter site.
 The facility promised to provide television to previously unserved areas of New Mexico.
 KGGM-TV, a CBS affiliate, and KOAT-TV (channel 7), an ABC affiliate, debuted days apart in October 1953.
 KOB-TV continued to air DuMont programs until it was replaced by KOAT-TV in the network in June 1954.

 While they were competitors, KGGM and KOB also joined in the construction of studios.
 The stations purchased an entire city block at Fourteenth Street and Coal Avenue SW, divided it, and put up studios across the street from each other.
 The KOB building, which the station occupied in April 1954, was two stories tall and contained two studios.

 The end of the freeze also brought live network broadcasting to Albuquerque.
 By 1952, KOB-TV was the only television station in the United States not directly interconnected with a network.
 Albuquerque was connected to live network programming in September 1954.